 - Show different sidebar on archive pages

-- Show different sidebar on custom pages like 404 page
+- Display different sidebar on custom pages like 404 page

 - Show different sidebar on individual post or page based on the need

 There are varieties of plugins available on the WordPress repository for creating custom sidebars.
 But all the above listed needs can be simply fulfilled with a single custom sidebar plugin.